STIXProject/java-stix/README.md

 # JAVA STIX

-JAXB2 generated Java bindindgs for Structured Threat Information eXpression (STIX), a standardized language used to represent structured cyber threat information.
+The JAXB2 Document Model for Structured Threat Information eXpression (STIX), a standardized language used to represent structured cyber threat information.